Alibaba's results affirm growth, but margins slide

 Its shares edged as much as 3 percent higher to a record high after the Chinese e-commerce company reported a brisk 49 percent rise in the gross value of merchandise sold.

-Alibaba's first quarterly report since its record $25 billion U.S. initial public offering affirmed Wall Street's expectations of industry-leading growth.
-Investors have focused on its dominance in China, despite concerns about corporate governance and sliding margins.
+Alibaba's first quarterly report since its record $25 billion (15.63 billion pound) initial public offering affirmed Wall Street's expectations of industry-leading growth.
+Investors have focussed on its dominance in China, despite concerns about corporate governance and sliding margins.

 The company indicated that its shopping spree, in which it has spent more than $6 billion since the beginning of the year, might not be ending yet as it aims to increase its user base.

-Margins on earnings before interest, taxes, depreciation and amortization contracted to a slightly weaker-than-expected 50.5 percent, from 54.4 percent in the previous quarter.
+Margins on earnings before interest, taxes, depreciation and amortisation contracted to a slightly weaker-than-expected 50.5 percent, from 54.4 percent in the previous quarter.

 Its shares rose to a high of $104.96, up more than 50 percent from its $68 debut price.